Dry Mouth and Dehydration: The Oral Health Connection

 How Dehydration Causes Dry Mouth

-Dehydration happens when your body loses more fluids than it takes in, leading to a deficit that affects many bodily functions—including saliva production.
+Dehydration occurs when your body loses more fluids than it takes in, leading to a deficit that affects many bodily functions, including saliva production.

 When you’re dehydrated: